Action Fraud is the UK's national fraud and internet crime reporting centre.

 If you've been scammed, ripped off or conned, there is something you can do about it.

 Report fraud to Action Fraud and receive a police crime reference number.

 Remember: Action Fraud is not an emergency service - dial 999 if you are in immediate danger.

-Report online or call on 0300 123 2040.
-If it is a ‘Call for Service’ report it direct to the Police Service of Northern Ireland.
+If it is a ‘Call for Service’ report it directly to the Police Service of Northern Ireland.
 Call 101, or in an emergency 999.